ozora-ogino/react-text-morpher/README.md

 You can clone and use it inside of your React project.

-You can see an example on [my portfolio site](https://ozora-ogino.com)
+You can see an example on top of  [my portfolio site](https://ozora-ogino.com).

 It is awesome, isn't it?